mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 confirmed him as Emperor.

 Marava 620 Defeated Usuti in the Third Battle of Arakoine, killing him in battle.
-Destroyed the Grand Palace of Martin II during the final assault on Capital.
+Destroyed the Grand Palace of Martin II during the final assault on [[Capital]].
 The palace remains on the grounds of the Imperial Park where it crashed during the conflict.
 The Moot confirmed Marava as Empress.